-- In some German correctional institutions, separate areas have been set up for inmates who already have a desire to achieve abstinence or to encourage such a desire.
-This is then accompanied by abstinence control programmes using urine or saliva testing. - In some German correctional institutions, measures for abstinence control (urine or saliva testing) are carried out in order to be able to assess inmates' drug use. - In some German correctional institutions, education and prevention measures are provided for drug-using inmates, in particular on the topic of infection protection.
+In some German correctional institutions, separate areas have been set up for inmates who already have a desire to achieve abstinence or to encourage such a desire.
+This is then accompanied by abstinence monitoring programmes using urine or saliva testing.

+In some German correctional institutions, measures for abstinence monitoring (urine or saliva testing) are carried out in order to be able to assess inmates' drug use.

+In some German correctional institutions, education and prevention measures are provided for drug-using inmates, in particular on the topic of infection protection (Senatsverwaltung für Justiz Verbraucherschutz und Antidiskriminierung, 2019).

-1.3.1 National policy or drug strategy
+1.3.1 National policy or strategy (T1.3.1)